birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/neo_out_cooling.md

 * 36 weeks gestation or older
 * Apgar, resuscitation, pH, base deficit
 * Altered state of consciousness or coma, and seizues, abnormal reflexes, hypotonia, or weak or absent suck
-* 30min amplitude integrated electroencephalography (aEEG) and abnormal/seizure/suppressed activity
+* 30min amplitude integrated electroencephalography (aEEG) -  an aEEG is a trend analysis of 1-2 channels of EEG, and visual patterns allow the reviewer to assess the severity of encepahlopathy and to monitor for seizures [[Abend et al. 2011]](https://doi.org/10.1080/1086508X.2011.11079816) - and abnormal activity, suppressed activity or seizure activity.

 These are the TOBY guidance, and they are followed by the vast majority of NICUs in the UK.[[source]](https://www.infantjournal.co.uk/pdf/inf_101_7241.pdf)